-Changing the startup device sequence
+Changing the startup sequence

-To view or permanently change the configured startup device sequence, do the following:
+To view or change the primary or automatic power-on startup sequence, do the following:

-- 1. Start the IBM Setup Utility program (see "Starting the IBM Setup Utility program" on page 25). - 2.
+- 1. Start the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility program" on page 25). - 2.
 Select Startup. - 3.
 Select Startup Sequence.
 See the information displayed on the right side of the screen. - 4.
-Select the devices for the Primary Startup Sequence, the Automatic Startup Sequence, and the Error Startup Sequence. - 5.
-Select Exit from the IBM Setup Utility menu and then Save Settings.
+Select the sequence of devices for the Primary Startup Sequence, the Automatic Startup Sequence, and the Error Startup Sequence. - 5.
+Select Exit from the Configuration/Setup Utility menu and then Save Settings.